jumanajouhar/jumanajouhar/README.md

 About Me
 </h3>
 👩‍💻 3rd year Computer Science & Engineering student. <br>
-🌱 Currently learning Applied Machine Learning in Python and Full Stack Web Development.<br>
+🌱 Currently learning Machine Learning and Tableau for Data Visualization.<br>
 ⚡ Like to learn new things in my free time.
 My favourite way to learn is by doing projects. <br>
 ✍️ Exploring content and report writing. <br>
 🧡 Interests: Machine Learning, Frontend Web Development. <br>